mxashlynn/Parquet/Documentation/Parquet_API.md

 There are multiple [Model](#T-ParquetClassLibrary-Model 'ParquetClassLibrary.Model') subtypes
 ([ParquetModel](#T-ParquetClassLibrary-Parquets-ParquetModel 'ParquetClassLibrary.Parquets.ParquetModel'), [BeingModel](#T-ParquetClassLibrary-Beings-BeingModel 'ParquetClassLibrary.Beings.BeingModel'),
 etc.), and each of these subtypes has multiple definitions.
-The definitions are purely data-driven, read in from CSV or other files, and not type-checked by the compiler.
+The definitions are purely data-driven, read in from file, and not type-checked by the compiler.